finos/common-cloud-controls/docs/governance/community-guidelines/releases/README.md

 ## Release Process

-The release process involves contributors proposing changes through a pull request, followed by reviews and validations from relevant Working Groups, the creation of a release candidate, and multiple stages of approval from the Change Management Board (CMB) and core maintainers, culminating in the official release being published and announced to the community.
+The release process involves contributors proposing changes through a pull request, followed by reviews and validations from relevant Working Groups, the creation of a release candidate, and multiple stages of approval from the [Change Management Board] (CMB) and project contributors, culminating in the official release being published and announced to the community.
 The diagram below explains the entire flow at a high-level, and we expand upon this in the subsections of the flow diagram.

 ### Release Flow Diagram